Matty-El/urban-attiva/TESTING.md

 ### HTML Code Validation

 The HTML code was validated using the [W3C Markup validation service](https://validator.w3.org/).

-** THIS SECTION IS INCOMPLETE AS RAN OUT OF TIME TO FULLY VALIDATE ALL HTML **
+The validation was completed inputting the relevant page URLs into the w3 validator.

+-   Minor issues on base HTML - H5 heading used in a list - corrected, and minor error where ul as a child element of ul - left as is not considered significant.
+-   The products page has repeated duplicate ID errors and warnings for deleteProductLabel and multiple aria-labelledby errors (must point to element in the same document) - this is due to multiple products and link to modal for deletion - left as not a significant issue.

 ### jQuery Code Validation